ABAtanasov/GalerkinSparseGrids.jl/README.md

 ### Canonical "Hat" Basis

-To interpolate a multivariate function in a standard "position" basis, use the `standard_coefficients(f::Function, ls::NTuple{D,Int})`.
-This takes a scalar function that takes an `D`-dimensional array input `xs` and interpolates it to resolution `2^l[i]` along the `i`th coordinate direction.
+To interpolate a multivariate function in the multiresolution (aka hierarchical) scheme of hat-functions (c.f.
+Gerstner & Griebel below) use

-From this interpolation, we can reconstruct the function at a point `xs` from the basis coefficients by using the `standard_reconstruct(coefficients::AbstractArray, ls::NTuple{D,Int}, xs::NTuple{D,T})` function.
+	coeffs_hat(D::Int, n::Int, f::Function; scheme = "sparse")

-To interpolate a multivariate function in the multiresolution (aka hierarchical) scheme (c.f.
-Gerstner & Griebel below) use `coeffs_hat(D::Int, n::Int, f::Function)`.
-This gives the exact same interpolation but within the multiresolution basis.
-The coefficients are given as a dictionary of CartesianIndex types.
-The keys of the dictionary correspond to multi-levels and corresponding CartesianIndex entries correspond to the set of places at a specific multilevel.
+The coefficients are given as a dictionary of CartesianIndex{D} types.
+The keys of the dictionary correspond to multi-levels and corresponding CartesianIndex{D} entries correspond to the set of multi-places at a specific multi-level.

-Similarly, we can interpolate in a sparse basis (equivalent to the multiresolution basis in 1D) using `sparse_coefficients(D::Int, n::Int, f::Function)` where `n` is the max 1-norm of the multi-level and `D` is the dimension of the space.
 For example in 2-D:

-	scoeffs = coeffs_hat(2, 5, 2x->sin(4*x[1]+x[2]))
+	coeffs = coeffs_hat(2, n, x->sin(4*x[1]+x[2]); scheme="sparse")

-For either the hierarchical and sparse basis coefficients, we can reconstruct the interpolation at a point xs using the `reconstruct_hat(coefficients::Dict{CartesianIndex{D},Array{Float64,D}}, x::NTuple{D,T})` function.
+For either the full or sparse basis coefficients, we can reconstruct the interpolation at a point xs using the `reconstruct_hat(coefficients::Dict{CartesianIndex{D},Array{Float64,D}}, x::NTuple{D,T})` function.
 For example we could take the prior result and evaluate at the point (.4,.6) by

-	reconstruct_hat(scoeffs, (.4,.6))
+	reconstruct_hat(coeffs, (.4,.6))

 ## Construction of the DG Basis